Our School Curriculum

 Each learning project provides a clear learning journey, starting with a “WOW” lesson (possibly an educational visit) and incorporating a key question to prompt and develop skills and understanding.
 Each term the pupils will produce something tangible to demonstrate their learning.
 This approach to curriculum planning also allows the school to develop its vision and ethos – reflecting what makes Dringhouses special e.g. developing the music lessons to enhance the learning project and ensuring the mathematics, science and forest schools learning uses the school environment creatively.
 In doing so, the curriculum becomes related and relevant with key skills applied in meaningful contexts.

 In addition to the acquisition of knowledge and skills linked to curricular subjects, the delivery of our curriculum supports and develops 'life skills' such as perseverance, resilience and problem solving so they become confident learners, well prepared for the next phase in their learning journey.
 The aim is that this 'I can' approach, supported by excellent outcomes, ensures each and every child leaves Dringhouses armed with the knowledge to succeed at secondary school.

-Please look at the individual subject pages and the EY/KS1/KS2 pages for more detail and a taste of the curriculum offer at Dringhouses.
+Please look at the Curriculum Statement below, the individual subject pages and the EY/KS1/KS2 pages for more detail and a taste of the curriculum offer at Dringhouses.